Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-1.md

 1. If you see the pop-up **You have free Azure Advisor recommendations!**, close the window to continue the lab.

 1. If a **Welcome to Microsoft Azure** pop-up window appears, click **Maybe Later** to skip the tour.

-1. Now you will see the Azure Portal Dashboard.
-Click on **Resource groups** from the Navigate panel to see the resource groups.

-1. Confirm you have a resource group **DevOps-DevSecOps** present, as shown in the below screenshot.
-You need to use the **<inject key="Resource Group Name"/>** resource group throughout this challenge.

 ## Challenge Objectives: